CoreSheep/jiufeng/content/about/_index.md

 ---

-> "The people who are crazy enough to think they can change the world are the ones who do."
+> The people who are crazy enough to think they can change the world are the ones who do.
 >
 > — Steve Jobs